poundifdef/smoothmq/README.md

 <!-- A drop-in replacement for SQS designed for great developer experience and efficiency. -->

+## Login Credentials

+The environmental variables `USER` and `PASS` are used to store http credentials.

+The dashboard is located at `/` which forwards internally to port 3000 and the api is located at `/api` which forwards to port 3001.

 ## Quick Start

 Clone the repo and then invoke: